grout-r/BeerPedia/README.md

 You will be able to see the server's log your terminal at this point.

+**Run the app on anroid smartphone**

+> ionic cordova run android

+This will launch the project on your android phone connected with adb.

 **Run the app on web browser**

 > ionic serve

 This will compile the project and present it on your browser.

-**Run the app on anroid smartphone**

-> ionic cordova run android

-This will launch the project on your android phone connected with adb.
+**IMPORTANT** If you are running the server and the app on a web browser on the same computer, you must dowload an extension to add Access-Control-Allow-Origin, Access-Control-Allow-Methods and Access-Control-Allow-Headers headers for CORS...
+Such as https://chrome.google.com/webstore/detail/cors-toggle/jioikioepegflmdnbocfhgmpmopmjkim